MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **New features**:

+- Labeling support for Strict Open XML format in Word, Excel, and PowerPoint files.
+For more information about the Open XML formats, see the Office blog post, [New file format options in the new Office](https://www.microsoft.com/en-us/microsoft-365/blog/2012/08/13/new-file-format-options-in-the-new-office/).

 - For the Azure Information Protection scanner:

     - New cmdlet, [Update-AIPScanner](/powershell/module/azureinformationprotection/Update-AIPScanner): Required to run once after upgrading to from 1.29.5.0 and earlier versions.